 Below are the key benefits of IQL for auto insurers:

-The stand-out features of the Insurance Qualified Leads solution include:
+The stand-out features of the IQL solution include:

-In late 2020, consumer technology platform Credit Karma was looking to expand its auto insurance offerings.
-Factoring in the growth opportunity among its heavily millennial customer base, Credit Karma partnered with Progressive and Zendrive to create Karma Drive.
+In late 2020, a leading US consumer technology platform was looking to expand its auto insurance offerings.
+Factoring in the growth opportunity among its heavily millennial customer base, it partnered with a tier 1 insurer and Zendrive to create a new offering.

-The Karma Drive program allows Credit Karma members in 42 states to save more on auto insurance with a data-driven digital test drive experience.
+The program allows the consumer app's members in 42 states to save more on auto insurance with a data-driven digital test drive experience.
 Based on their driving score, they may qualify for exclusive savings through the program.
 Members also receive feedback on their driving behavior, which helps them improve as drivers overall.
-The program was rolled out in early 2021, and by mid-year, it already had hundreds of thousands of users opted in for Karma Drive.
+The program was rolled out in early 2021, and by mid-year, it already had hundreds of thousands of users opted in.

-Zendrive is helping Progressive reach millions of qualified users through Credit Karma, creating a win-win-win for all.
+Zendrive is helping its top tier insurance partner reach millions of qualified users through this US app publisher, creating a win-win-win for all.
 Below are a few highlights of the partnership:

-Why should auto insurers today implement Zendrive’s Insurance Qualified Leads solution, and why now?
+Why should auto insurers today implement Zendrive’s IQL solution, and why now?